-Check out Live Green for additional resources to help you make the switch.
+Check out Live Green for additional resources to help you live, work and play more softly on our one and only planet earth.

 why go electric?